 On a species by species basis it is little clearer, we do not know which species are increasing and which are declining, although we do know that six species of earthworm are very rarely encountered and may be in conservation difficulty, but the resources are not available to undertake the ecological surveys needed to establish their conservation status.

-Buglife was delighted this spring to welcome the Earthworm Society as a new Buglife member organisation, joining many other specialist and conservation charities that support our work conserving the little things that run the planet.
+Buglife was delighted in the spring of 2015 to welcome the Earthworm Society as a new Buglife member organisation, joining many other specialist and conservation charities that support our work conserving the small things that run the planet.

 Hopefully together we can cast more light onto the ecology and conservation of these neglected, but respected, little animals.